 The HLC relay terminal is internally wired to three relays which are active only when the HLC mode is selected.
 According to the result of the comparison, one of the relays will have its contacts closed while the remaining two relays will have contacts open.
 The standard "relay contact closure" feature allows an automated sorting process to be set up at an economical cost.
-The screw type terminal allows connections to wires or spade lugs.
+The screw type terminal allows connections to wire or spade lugs.
 Contacts are rated at 100V, 100mA.
-The truth table of the contacts is located in Chapter 4.
+The truth table of the contacts is on page 29.